chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 Implementers have found the following behavior to work well for clients when recovering state after a server restart:

-> When an NFS client discovers that a server instance has restarted,
+> When an NFSv4 client discovers that a server instance has restarted,
-> it must recover state, including the state that manages offloaded
+> it must recover state associated with files on that server, including
-> copy operations.
-When an NFS server restart is detected, the
+> state that manages offloaded copy operations.
+When an NFS server
-> client purges existing COPY state and redrives its incompleted
+> restart is detected, the client purges existing COPY state and
-> COPY requests from their beginning.
-No other state recovery is
+> redrives its incompleted COPY requests from their beginning.
+No
-> needed.
+> other recovery is needed for pending asynchronous copy operations.

 # Short COPY results

-In cases where a COPY request might take a long while, it is useful to prevent server resources from blocking.
-A server implementation might, for example, notice that a COPY operation is taking longer than a few seconds and stop it.
+When a COPY request might take a long time, an NFS server must ensure it can continue to remain responsive to other requests.
+To prevent other requests from blocking, an NFS server implementation might, for example, notice that a COPY operation is taking longer than a few seconds and stop it.

 {{Section 15.2.3 of RFC7862}} states: